Note: This page is about me – for information about the blog – click on “Building bridges…”

-One day last October, somebody who knows that I love to share resources mentioned to me: ‘Why don’t you write a blog?’
+One day in October 2011, somebody who knows that I love to share resources mentioned to me: ‘Why don’t you write a blog?’
 I looked into it, and within a week I was up and running – thanks to the great WordPress templates and easy-to-use tools and help sections.

 I discovered that this thing, that I hadn’t even imagined doing before, was unexpectedly rewarding.
 Up to now I’ve ‘met’ some wonderful people through the blog – Luciana in Brazil, Catherine in Greece, Diana in Israel, Nelida in Uruguay, Ken in New York and Carolyn in Washington DC to name just a few, all of whom I share interests with.

 So that picture you can see is me.
 Wearing loads of hats, and loving it!